BlackPixl/PixlSorting/README.md

   --vertical, -v        Sets the pixel sorting vertical (Default is Horizontal).
 ```
 ## Note:
-While sorting by red, blue, green and brigness the ideal values for the threshold are from 0 to 255.
+While sorting by red, blue, green and brightness, the ideal values for the threshold are from 0 to 255.

 While  sorting by hue, the ideal values to use for the threshold are from 0 to 1.